 Medano Lake Trailhead is accessed from the Medano Pass 4WD road.
 Beginning at 10,000' elevation, the trail climbs 2000' through lush meadows and forests, ending at an alpine lake at timberline.
 For advanced hikers, continue on to the summit of 13,297' Mount Herard for a spectacular aerial view of the dunes.

 Music Pass, Sand Creek Lakes, and Other Alpine Peaks

 2WD drivers should park where the Rainbow Trail crosses Music Pass Road.
-From here, walk 3.5 miles to the pass.
+From here, walk 2.5 miles to Music Pass Trailhead.

-4WD drivers may drive another 2.5 miles to the end of the road.
-From here, it is just a steep one mile hike to the pass.
+4WD drivers may drive another 2.5 miles to the end of the road at Music Pass Trailhead.

 Grasslands and Shrublands

 The spacious grasslands and shrublands of the national park are the least visited area, yet they contain spectacular wildlife, migrating dunes, panoramic mountain views, and intricate beauty.
 See details on accessing grasslands in and around the national park.